postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 model and credits its historical contributors in `VIRTUAL_VACATION/Contributions.txt`.

-> **Current status:** setup, diagnostics, and SMTP testing only.
-This version
+> **Current status:** setup, diagnostics, SMTP testing, and read-only message
+> inspection.
+This version does not query Vacation records, track
-> does not read piped messages or send vacation replies.
-Do not replace
+> notifications, or send vacation replies.
+Do not replace `vacation.pl` in
-> `vacation.pl` in Postfix `master.cf` yet.
+> Postfix `master.cf` yet.

 ## 1. Install the single runtime file